gonzalocarreteroh/CloudAI/README.md

 Gunwoo Park (20635825) gparkab@connect.ust.hk

+Note: An in depth description of the project can be found in the [ProjectReport](./ProjectReport.pdf) pdf in the root of this repository.

 We developed a web application and an AI model to allow users to classify images of digits, integrated into multiple AWS cloud services to provide computing and storage scalability.
 In particular, we made use of several EC2 instances to run the webapp and AI model, an S3 bucket to store the images and an AWS Lambda function to connect everything together.
 Additionally, we added a map reduce component to the project, which processes pairs of classification predicted and true labels to determine the accuracy of our model.